 Beginners: 55-Gallon Food-Grade HDPE Barrel ($60–$120)

-Setup process: Buy from a preparedness retailer (not a used drum dealer — you don’t know what was in it).
-Get a bung wrench to open it, sanitize with a bleach solution (details below), fill from your garden hose with a food-safe drinking water hose, add treatment, and seal it.
+Setup is straightforward.
+Buy from a preparedness retailer (not a used drum dealer — you don’t know what was in it).
+Get a bung wrench to open it, sanitize with a bleach solution, fill from your garden hose with a food-safe drinking water hose, add treatment, and seal it.
 Pair it with a hand siphon pump — the Toribio or Cary Company models work well and cost under $15.
 Tuck it in your garage corner and you’ve got a week of water for a family of four.

 Small Spaces: Stackable 5–7 Gallon Containers ($15–$25 each)

-Pro tip: Don’t stack more than three high.
+Don’t stack more than three high.
 The bottom container needs to handle the weight, and these aren’t engineered like industrial shelving.
-Use them along a wall for stability.
+Run them along a wall for stability.

 Mid-Size: 100–250 Gallon Vertical Polyethylene Tank ($150–$400)

 Norwesco and Chem-Tainer both make excellent vertical poly tanks in this range.
-These are my recommendation for anyone with a garage or covered area who wants real household capacity without the footprint of a massive tank.
+These are my recommendation for anyone with a garage or covered area who wants real household capacity without a massive footprint.
 A 200-gallon Norwesco vertical takes up about 2 feet of floor diameter and provides a family of four roughly 25 days of water at realistic consumption.

-Why I like vertical tanks: Gravity works in your favor for dispensing.
+Why do I like vertical tanks?
+Gravity works in your favor.
 Add a brass spigot at the bottom, elevate the tank even 12 inches on cinder blocks, and you can fill buckets without a pump.
+Simple and reliable.

 Household Multi-Day: 300–550 Gallon Polyethylene Tank ($300–$700)